MassimoTascone/splashseeker/README.md

 ## Technologies Used

 - **React**: A JavaScript library for building interactive user interfaces.
-  - React Functionnal components, React hooks: "useState, useEffect, ..."
+  - React Functionnal components, React hooks: "useState, useEffect, custom hooks ..."
 - **TypeScript**: A typed superset of JavaScript that adds static typing and improved tooling.
 - **Node.js**: A JavaScript runtime for executing server-side applications.
 - **Express**: A flexible and minimalistic web application framework for Node.js.